BKNorton/PopeLick-GreyBoxing/README.md

 	Inventory System
 </h3>
 <p>
-	A class system that allows items to be stored in containers.
+	A system that allows items to be stored in containers.
 The player has its own container (inventory) that is represented in the UI for the player menu.

- Player can use interaction system to pick up items and store them in the inventory.
+ Player can use the interaction system to pick up items and store them in the inventory.

 When finished the player will have more options to interact with items in the inventory like, drop, or place in another container from the inventory.
 </p>